 ReadingAndThinking.com

-But why do people read enemies-to-lovers?
+Why do people read enemies-to-lovers?
 What makes this plot so irresistible?
-Is there really a book called Enemies-to-lovers, or is it just a common trope?
+Is there a book called Enemies-to-lovers, or is it just a common trope?

-Join us as we answer these questions and more while uncovering the reasons why enemies-to-lovers romance books are the best.
+Join us as we answer these questions and more while uncovering the reasons why enemies-to-lovers romance and fantasy books are the best.

 Whether you prefer YA, New Adult, or Adult reads, we have something for everyone in this list, with a mix of fantasy and romance novels that will leave you breathless.

-As a fan of this popular romance trope, you know the thrill of watching two characters who can't stand each other overcome their differences and fall deeply in love.
+As a fan of this popular romance and fantasy trope, you know the thrill of watching two characters who can't stand each other overcome their differences and fall deeply in love.

-And now, we bring you a curated collection of 20 of the best enemies-to-lovers books that will leave you swooning with every turn of the page.
+We bring you a curated collection of romance and fantasy books that will leave you swooning with every turn of the page.

-Get ready to dive into classic office romances, unexpected honeymoon trips, and other captivating scenarios that will keep you up all night.
+Get ready to dive into classic office romances and fantasy, unexpected honeymoon trips, and other captivating scenarios that will keep you up all night.

 These stories will have you rooting for the couple you once thought could never be together and leave you begging for more.
 So, what are you waiting for?
 Let's get started!